Mattermost Community Content Guidelines¶

 Guidelines for Twitter accounts¶

-- Avoid acronyms.
+- Write so an international audience can understand you.
+Avoid colloquialisms, hyperbole, slang and jargon.
+Use simple language.
 Avoid acronyms when possible.
-For example, say “pull request” instead of “PR”, since only a subset of tweet readers are active GitHub users.
+For example, say “pull request” instead of “PR” since only a subset of tweet readers are active GitHub users.

-- Use exclamation marks only for exciting announcements.
-An exclamation mark can be used when the announcement is exciting, but using an exclamation mark should be avoided when it can be confused with a signal for community to panic, e.g. “Security update released!”.
+- Use exclamation marks sparingly.
+An exclamation mark can be used when an announcement is exciting, but should be avoided when it can be confused with a signal to panic, e.g., “Security update released!”.

 Guidelines for release announcements¶